abego/guitesting-swing/README.md

 ## Overview

-abego GuiTesting Swing is a library to make it easy for Java developers to write tests involving graphical user interfaces (GUIs), like Swing windows and dialogs.

-Use the GuiTesting library to quickly write GUI tests in the same way you write "faceless" JUnit tests.
+Use the abego GuiTesting Swing library to quickly write GUI tests for Swing applications in the same way you write "headless" JUnit tests.

 ## The GT Interface

 GUITesting Swing provides most of its features through the GT interface.
-The interface covers a wide range of areas related to GUI testing, like dealing with windows or components, using input devices like keyboard or mouse, checking test results with GUI specific "assert..." methods and many more.
+The interface covers many areas  related to GUI testing, like dealing with windows or components, using input devices like keyboard or mouse, checking test results with GUI specific "assert..." methods and many more.